davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 Rare-earth abundances are compiled for SIMS measurements of pyroxene phases in contact (2--3 pairs) for each xenolith sample.
-A two-pyroxene equilibrium is calculated for each REE element and Y, and is shown in @fig:ree_temperatures.
+A two-pyroxene equilibrium is calculated for each REE and Y, and is shown in @fig:ree_temperatures.
 A robust regression with a Tukey biweight norm is used to find the equilibrium temperature for each sample.
-Significant outliers from the fit are excluded from the thermometry, and may represent effects of disequilibrium processes.
+Significant outliers from the fit are excluded from thermometry, and may represent effects of disequilibrium processes.

 ### Pyroxene rare-earth disequilibrium

-CK-3 shows disequilibrium in La only, while CK-5 and CK-7 have disequilibrium in several of the LREEs.
+CK-3 shows misfit in La only, while CK-5 and CK-7 have disequilibrium in several of the LREEs.
-Sample CK-4 shows major disequilibrium in the light and medium REEs, with only elements heavier than Ho retaining an equilibrium signature.
+Sample CK-4 shows major disequilibrium in the light and medium REEs, with only elements heavier than Ho retaining a linear relationship.

 The pattern of disequilibrium in sample CK-4 suggests that the partition coefficient $\D$ for the LREEs is larger than anticipated relative to that for HREEs.
-This is perhaps due to low clinopyroxene modes in the harzburgite CK-4 forcing assimilated REEs into orthopyroxene.
-The shape of this disequilibrium relationship may be traceable to the parabolic nature of mineral-melt partition curves for both pyroxene phases, which are incompletely modeled by a linear relationship when offset [@Sun2012;@Blundy2003].
+This is perhaps due to low clinopyroxene modes in the harzburgite CK-4, forcing assimilated REEs into orthopyroxene.
+The shape of this disequilibrium may be due to the parabolic nature of mineral-melt partition curves for both pyroxene phases, which are incompletely modeled by a linear relationship when offset [@Blundy2003; @Sun2012].
-Alternatively, low clinopyroxene modes in the harzburgite CK-4 could result in more REE being incorporated into orthopyroxene than is predicted by the thermometer (@fig:trace_elements shows pronounced LREE enrichment exist in orthopyroxenes for CK-3 and CK-4).
+Alternatively, low clinopyroxene modes in the harzburgite CK-4 could result in the incorporation of more REEs into orthopyroxene than is predicted by the thermometer (@fig:trace_elements shows pronounced LREE enrichment in orthopyroxenes for CK-3 and CK-4).
-Regardless, since measured LREEs are consistently enriched, with low errors for both orthopyroxene and clinopyroxene, we conclude that this LREE enrichment is an equilibrium signature.
+Regardless, since measured LREEs are consistently enriched, with low errors for both orthopyroxene and clinopyroxene, we conclude that anomalies in LREE temperature do not signal disequilibrium compositions.

 All samples except CK-6 and CK-7 show results off the linear trendline for Eu.
-This distinct disequilibrium was discussed @Sun2012, and is dependent on the oxygen fugacity (and \ce{Eu^{2+}}/\ce{Eu^{3+}} ratio of the host magma.
-These patterns could also be due to the effect of "ghost" plagioclase, which could create local europium enrichments and depletions in the neighborhood of resorbed plagioclase grains.
+This distinct disequilibrium was discussed @Sun2012, and is dependent on the oxygen fugacity (and \ce{Eu^{2+}}/\ce{Eu^{3+}} ratio) of the host magma.
+In normal magmas, this patterns could also arise from the effect of "ghost" plagioclase, which could create local europium enrichments and depletions in the neighborhood of resorbed plagioclase grains.
 This would suggest that the xenoliths originated at shallow mantle lithosphere levels and were